LorenzDuremdes/Second-Brain/TrainerRoad (forum).md

 >
 > The problem is that our GI system can only process a certain amount of carbohydrates at a given time.
 Once you exceed that limit, GI distress becomes an issue. **For a long time, the standard advice has been 60-90 grams of carbs per hour using a 2:1 glucose to fructose ratio.
 However, research is emerging that shows that upwards of 140g/hr can be absorbed using a 1:1 ratio.**

 The cheapest form is table sugar (sucrose), which has a 1:1 ratio in glucose:fructose.
-The maximum concentration, while still being somewhat of a liquid, lies somewhere at 2 grams of table sugar per ml of water (although this will result in something very, very sweet), so I personally like to do 1 g of sucrose per ml within a flask I carry with me (a 300 ml flask with 150 g of sugar and 150 ml of water would be enough for a ~1.5h in your case).
+The maximum concentration, while still being somewhat of a liquid, lies somewhere at 2 grams of table sugar per ml of water (although this will result in something very, very sweet), so I personally like to do 1 g of sucrose per ml within a flask I carry with me (a 300 ml flask with 150 g of sugar and 150 ml of water would be enough for ~1.5h in your case).
 And then you can add another bottle that’s more aimed at hydration (with 1 g of sugar per 3 or 4 ml of water i.e. a 500 ml bottle has roughly 100–125 g of carbohydrates).

 > # [Study: is table sugar the ideal fuel? : r/Velo (reddit.com)](https://www.reddit.com/r/Velo/comments/u997ki/study_is_table_sugar_the_ideal_fuel/)
 >